Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Data

 \section{Data}

-For these tasks, we build a corpus by mining issue reports corresponding to open-source projects from GitHub Issues, as done in prior work~\cite{KavalerPerceived, PanchellaWont}.
-We specifically collect examples from Java projects.
+Following prior work on other tasks~\cite{KavalerPerceived, PanchellaWont}, we mine issue reports corresponding to open-source Java projects from GitHub Issues.
 Issue reports can entail feature requests as well as bug reports.
 In this work, we focus on the latter.
 We identify bug reports by searching for ``bug" in the labels assigned to a report and by using a heuristic for identifying bug-related commits~\cite{KarampatsisBugs}.